 Camels.
 Sea turtles.
 Alligators.
 Oh my.
 Getting up close with animals can teach us a lot about our world and ourselves.
 There are so many places to visit with both native and non-native animals in Georgia.
 Some, like Zoo Atlanta are well-known and have a wide variety of animals.
 Others, like the three listed below, aren’t always top-of-mind but are terrific places to get up close with wildlife.

-The North Georgia Zoo and Petting Farm in Cleveland, Georgia, are fun places to walk around, but to get the most from your visit, take the guided wildlife walk, where you’ll get up close with kangaroos, lemurs, fennec fox and more exotic animals.
+The North Georgia Wildlife Park in Cleveland, Georgia, is a fun place to walk around, but to get the most from your visit, take the guided wildlife walk, where you’ll get up close with kangaroos, lemurs, fennec fox and more exotic animals.
 And make sure to visit with the camels, too.
 The best part about this zoo is the passionate staff and the up-close nature of the encounters.
 On our trip, we howled with wolves, fed camels, stroked a snake and took home huge quills from a porcupine.

 Next time you’re visiting the beaches of Jekyll Island, take an afternoon to visit with the sea turtles, too.
 The Georgia Sea Turtle Center does a good job of educating guests on the plight of the sea turtle and what you can do to help.
 My favorite part of this center is visiting with the sea turtles in the sea turtle hospital.
 Injured turtles come from all over, and the staff nurses them back to health before releasing them back into the wild.
 Adopt a turtle while you are there, and they’ll let you know when it’s being released into the ocean.